jamie-brannan/hundred-days-swift/06__projectSix/d031__notes_d02.md

 >
 >One of the best ways to learn is to write your own code as often as possible, so here are three ways you should try extending this app to make sure you fully understand what’s going on:
 >
->1) Try replacing the widthAnchor of our labels with leadingAnchor and trailingAnchor constraints, which more explicitly pin the label to the edges of its parent.
+>1) Try replacing the `widthAnchor` of our labels with `leadingAnchor` and `trailingAnchor` constraints, which more explicitly pin the label to the edges of its parent.

->
+Yup, it's pinned to the edge of the leading review

->2) Once you’ve completed the first challenge, try using the safeAreaLayoutGuide for those constraints.
+>2) Once you’ve completed the first challenge, try using the `safeAreaLayoutGuide` for those constraints.
 You can see if this is working by rotating to landscape, because the labels won’t go under the safe area.
 >
 >3) Try making the height of your labels equal to 1/5th of the main view, minus 10 for the spacing.
 This is a hard one, but I’ve included hints below!